MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-B-Acquisition-Planning/part-6-Competition-Requirements/subpart-6.3-Other-Than-Full-Open-Competition/section-6.302-2.md

 (2) This statutory authority requires that agencies shall request offers from as many potential sources as is practicable under the circumstances.

-(d) *Period of Performance.* (1) The total period of performance of a contract awarded or modified using this authority -
+(d) *Period of Performance.* (1) The total period of performance of a contract awarded or modified using this authority—

-(i) May not exceed the time necessary -
+(i) May not exceed the time necessary—

 (A) To meet the unusual and compelling requirements of the work to be performed under the contract; and